LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/conclusions.md

 It is based on simple building blocks that make it easy for clients to discover and interpret them, and these building blocks can be combined for reaching a higher level of expressivity.
 Furthermore, as SHACL is a W3C recommendation, it can lead to a higher adoption rate.
-Practical usage of this approach is already possible without any new vocabularies or extensions.
+Practical usage of this approach is already possible without any new vocabularies.
 If servers expose the _shape_ of their control responses, clients that _understand_ SHACL and Hydra can interpret this to determine if this control is useful for them.